What is Conveyancing?

 A Conveyancer will compile this documentation, review it and explain anything of significance to their client.

 I’m planning on attending an auction, what can I do to prepare my Conveyancer for this?

 Prior to attending an auction, we recommend that people liaise with the sales agent and arrange for a contract to be sent to their Conveyancer to review.
-Our firm offers contract reviews free of charge.
 The Conveyancer will overview the contract and explain everything to you clearly, so you’re fully aware of the agreement before attending the auction.